gottacatchenall/thesis_proposal/README.md

 # Discussion

-> Describing expected/anticipated contributions of the thesis.
-Very important for QE.
-This should be at least half a page.

 Developing a system for global biodiversity monitoring is an imperative to mitigate biodiversity loss and its impacts on humanity.
 In my thesis I hope to provide a template for the digital